EntrustCorporation/draft-ounsworth-composite-sigs/draft-ounsworth-pq-composite-sigs.md

 * Removed Falcon composites to not delay the release of this document.
 Falcon (FN-DSA) composites can be added in a separate document
 * Add a security consideration about Trust Anchors
+* Updated the included samples to conform to this draft

 # Introduction {#sec-intro}